Honor Blackman

-Honor Blackman (22 August 1925 – 5 April 2020) was an English actress, known for the roles of Cathy Gale in The Avengers (1962–1964), Bond girl Pussy Galore in Goldfinger (1964), Julia Daggett in Shalako (1968), and Hera in Jason and the Argonauts (1963).
+Honor Blackman (22 August 1925 – 5 April 2020) was an English actress and singer, known for the roles of Cathy Gale in The Avengers (1962–1964), Bond girl Pussy Galore in Goldfinger (1964), Julia Daggett in Shalako (1968), and Hera in Jason and the Argonauts (1963).
 She is also known for her role as Laura West in the ITV sitcom The Upper Hand (1990–1996).

 Early life

-Honor Blackman was born on 22 August 1925 in Plaistow, the daughter of Edith Eliza (Stokes) and Frederick Blackman, a civil service statistician.
+Honor Blackman was born on 22 August 1925 at 200 Cumberland Road, Canning Town, West Ham, England, the daughter of Edith Eliza (Stokes) and Frederick Blackman, a civil service statistician.
 She attended North Ealing Primary School and Ealing County Grammar School for Girls.
 For her 15th birthday, her parents gave her acting lessons and began her training at the Guildhall School of Music and Drama in 1940.
 While attending the Guildhall School, Blackman worked as a clerical assistant for the Home Office.

-Following graduation, she was an understudy in the West End play The Guinea Pig.
+Following graduation, Blackman went into live theatre.
+She was an understudy in the West End play The Guinea Pig.
 In 1947 she appeared in the Patrick Hastings play The Blind Goddess at the Apollo Theatre.

 Career

 Films

 Blackman's film debut was a nonspeaking part in Fame Is the Spur (1947).
 Her other films include Quartet (1948), based on short stories by W. Somerset Maugham, starring Dirk Bogarde; Diamond City (1949), So Long at the Fair (1950), in which she again appeared with Dirk Bogarde; Green Grow the Rushes (1951), alongside Roger Livesey and Richard Burton; A Night to Remember (1958), an account of the Titanic disaster; the comedy The Square Peg (1958); Life at the Top (1965) with Laurence Harvey; The Virgin and the Gypsy (1970), and the Western films Shalako (1968) with Sean Connery and Brigitte Bardot, and Something Big (1971) with Dean Martin.

 She played Hera in Jason and the Argonauts (1963), which featured stop-motion animation by Ray Harryhausen.
 She had roles in the films Bridget Jones's Diary (2001) and Jack Brown and the Curse of the Crown (also 2001).

+Cockneys vs Zombies (2012) was Blackman's final feature film appearance.

 James Bond

 During the 1960s, Blackman practised judo at the Budokwai dojo.
 This helped her prepare for her roles as Cathy Gale in The Avengers and Pussy Galore in Goldfinger (1964).

 Albert R. Broccoli said Blackman was cast opposite Sean Connery in the Bond film on the basis of her success in the British television series The Avengers.
 He knew that most American audiences would not have seen the programme.
-Broccoli said, "The Brits would love her because they knew her as Mrs. Gale, the Yanks would like her because she was so good, it was a perfect combination."
+Broccoli said, "The Brits would love her because they knew her as Mrs. Gale[;] the Yanks would like her because she was so good—it was a perfect combination."